Edited by: Keri Stooksbury

 Unlike United, which charges a 10,000-mile premium each way for transcontinental flights, Singapore Airlines requires the same number of miles for all flights.

-At 56,000 miles round-trip, you can book United business class intra-North America.
-Based on a recent search, transcontinental United flights in premium cabins are generally more than $1,000.
+For 52,000 KrisFlyer miles, you can book a round-trip intra-North America flight in United Airlines business class.
+Based on a recent search, transcontinental United flights in premium cabins are generally more than $1,500.

 Singapore Airlines does not show intra-North America award availability, so we recommend using United’s website to search, then calling KrisFlyer at 800-742-3333 to book the flight.